Shin Bet: History

 Refaat Al-Gammal was an Egyptian spy who infiltrated Israeli society for 17 years.
-In 2004, Haaretz would publish a report that alleged he was in fact a double agent.
+In 2004, Haaretz published a report that alleged he was in fact a double agent.
 Haaretz would go on to claim that in 1967 he had provided Egypt false information about Israel's battle plans, claiming it would begin with ground operations.
 The Egyptians thus left their aircraft on open runways, which enabled the Israel Air Force to knock out Egypt's air force within three hours of the outbreak of the Six-Day War.

 After the war, monitoring terrorist activity in the West Bank and Gaza Strip became a major part of Shabak's mission.
 During 1984–1986, Shabak experienced a major crisis following the Kav 300 affair in which four Palestinian militants hijacked a bus.
 Two of the hijackers were killed in the ensuing standoff and the other two were killed shortly after being taken into custody by Shabak officers, who later covered up the event and conspired to frame a senior IDF officer.
 Following the affair, Shabak head Avraham Shalom was forced to resign.

 The 1987 Landau Commission, set up to investigate Shabak interrogation methods, criticized the organization and established guidelines to regulate what forms of physical pressure could be used on prisoners.
 Among the practices authorised were "keeping prisoners in excruciatingly uncomfortable postures, covering their heads with filthy and malodorous sacks and depriving them of sleep."
 Human rights groups in Israel maintained that this amounts to torture.
 A 1995 official report by Miriam Ben-Porat, made public in 2000, showed that Shin Bet "routinely" went beyond the "moderate physical pressure" authorised by the Landau Commission.
 In the report, Israel admitted for the first time that Palestinian detainees were tortured during the First Intifada, between 1988 and 1992.